Joker122402/XYZ_AD_Lab/notes/02-DomainUsers/README.md

   - Created `CreateADGroup` and `CreateADUser` functions
   - Tested Script to ensure it is working up to this point

-Script and schema can be founf in the code folder.
+Script and schema can be found in the code folder.